Skip to content

 12 Apostles in Australia - visit rocks

-Reason enough for a separate article in my opinion.
-And also reason enough to compile a few facts.
+Reason enough for a separate article, in my opinion.
+And also reason enough to gather a few facts.

-Originally, the limestone pillars were still part of the mainland around 15 million years ago, and then became more and more isolated due to progressive erosion and the effects of wind and water, until today's pillars, which are completely separated from the coastline, were formed.
+Originally, the limestone columns were part of the mainland about 15 million years ago, and then due to progressive erosion and the action of wind and water, they became more and more isolated until the current columns, completely separated from the coastal strip, were formed.

 Thereby are also Parts of the formations collapsedThe last time this happened was in 2005, and so there are actually no longer 12 apostles, but currently only eight.

-Curiously, strictly speaking, there were never actually 12 apostles, as this current name - which, incidentally, is not only the name for the rock formations, but also for the marine national park in which the rocks are located - only came about in the 1950s.
-At that time, however, there were already only nine rocks rising out of the water.
+Curiously, strictly speaking, there were never actually 12 apostles, because this current designation - by the way, not only the name for the rock formations, but also for the marine national park in which the rocks are located - came only in the 50s.
+At that time, however, there were already only nine rocks rising from the water.

 Before that time the rocks were known as "The Sow and Pigs", which translates as "The sow and the pigs".

-Pictures and beautiful spots at the 12 Apostles in Australia
+Pictures and nice spots at the 12 Apostles in Australia

 12 Apostles in Australia - visit rocks

-The so-called postcard motifs, as they are known from the 12 Apostles in Australia are mainly photographed from the upper coastal strip.
+The so-called postcard motifs, as they are known from the 12 Apostles in Australia known, are photographed mainly from the upper coastal strip.

-Here you simply have the best view, and of course you can only take a panorama from here that includes all 12 - sorry, eight - apostles.
+Here you simply have the best overview, and of course you can only shoot a panorama from here that includes all 12 - pardon, eight - apostles.

-There is also an official viewing platform, as well as the so-called Apostle Lockouta hiking trail on the cliffs directly above the rocks.
-Along this path, you can photograph the 12 apostles from different perspectives.
+There is also an official viewing platform, as well as the so-called Apostle LockoutA hiking trail on the cliff directly above the rocks.
+Along this path you can photograph the 12 apostles from different perspectives.

-As with other photo motifs, the time of day and the position of the sun play a decisive role for your photos here.
-However, there is no "time of day" when the best pictures can be taken.
-Rather, the colors of the limestone columns change throughout the day depending on the position of the sun, from brown and sand-colored to an intense reddish glow.
+As with other photo subjects, the time of day and the position of the sun play a decisive role for your photos here.
+However, there is no such thing as "the time of day" when the best pictures can be taken.
+Rather, the colors of the limestone columns change throughout the day, depending on the position of the sun, from brown and sandy to an intense reddish glow.

 At the same time, each exposure of the 12 Apostles has an individual charm that is worth capturing.

-Another way to take pictures worth seeing is from below, i.e. from the beach.
-It is only from this perspective that you can really see how huge the 12 Apostles actually are.
+Another possibility to take pictures worth seeing is the perspective from below, i.e. from the beach.
+Only from this perspective it becomes really obvious how huge the 12 apostles actually are.

-You can reach the beach via paved steps from the coast.
-The steep path down the cliffs is called the "Gibson Steps".
+You can reach the beach via paved stairs from the coast.
+The steep path down the cliffs is called "Gibson Steps".

 The 12 Apostles in Australia - worth the trip!

-The 12 Apostles in Australia are located on the south-east coast in the Australian state of Victoria.
-From Melbourne as a starting point, they can be reached by car or bus in around 4 hours.
-Tours are usually offered as full-day tours or multi-day tours in combination with other sights on the Great Ocean Road.
+The 12 Apostles in Australia are located on the southeast coast in the Australian state of Victoria.
+From Melbourne as starting point, they can be reached by car or bus in about 4 hours.
+Tours are usually offered as a full-day tour or multi-day tour in conjunction with other attractions on the Great Ocean Road.

 If you are traveling in Australia, you should not miss this trip!
 Please also use our Tips for sustainable travelwhen you are traveling in Australia.